apache/flink/docs/dev/table/tableApi.md

 Built-In Functions
 ------------------

-Both the Table API and SQL come with a set of built-in functions for data transformations.
-This section gives a brief overview of the available functions so far.
+The Table API comes with a set of built-in functions for data transformations.
+This section gives a brief overview of the available functions.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">